austinauyeung/C9/README.md

 - Natural scrolling
 - Gesture visualizations
 - Gesture style
-  - `Fixed`: gestures are controlled and fixed distance
+  - `Fixed`: Gestures are controlled and fixed distance.
-  - `Inertia`: gestures resemble touchscreen flicks
+  - `Inertia`: Gestures resemble touchscreen flicks.
 - Gesture duration
 - Scroll distance

 Additionally, the following options can be configured to adjust the behavior of the cursors:
 - Auto-hide in text fields

+The following options cannot be configured but are enabled:
+- Continuous scrolling
+  - Regardless of the gesture style used for single scrolls, continuous scrolling will use the `Fixed` gesture style.

 ### Grid Cursor
 <br />